lablup/raftify/README.md

 ## References

-This library was inspired by a wide variety of previous Raft implementations.
+raftify was inspired by a wide variety of previous Raft implementations.

 Great thanks to all the relevant developers.